Koriukivka: Infrastructure

 Koriukivka city is the center of the Koryukovka district within the Chernihiv region, located 100 km from Chernhiv city, the regional center to the north of the territory.
 The city is also located at the intersection of highways of regional and local importance, in which there are bus connections to Chernhiv and neighboring district centers Snovsk, Mena, and Semenivka, and to other nearby places.
 The Koryukovka area has five public roads of local significance, all of which are paved (Т-25-12, Т-25-19, Т-25-32, Т-25-34 and Т-25-36).

 The city planning structure is complicated with what is locally called a "multibeam-form" with similar districts spread around the various connecting roads.
 The area is built up unevenly, with most of the density in the city center where many service centers, schools, administrative, cultural, educational and medical facilities are located.
 In the apartment buildings near the center, additional service institutions, preschools, schools, and shopping centers have been developed.

 Infrastructure development within Koriukivka has been uneven.
 In the downtown area and the two-story building area north of the center, most buildings are well equipped but in the western and eastern parts of the city many areas do not have complete water supply coverage.

 The city has a central district hospital with 220 beds, a pharmacy, two cultural centers with 800 seats, two libraries, a historical museum, and the "Avangard" stadium.

+Sports and facilities

+FC Avanhard Koriukivka

+The main club of the village is Avanhard Koriukivka established in 1960.
+The club competes in the Chernihiv Oblast competition and in Ukrainian Football Amateur League.